What To Do When You Want Love But Can't Seem To Find It

 • “I am a person worthy of love.”

-• “I desire love, and I accept the fact that I do.”
+• “I want love, and I accept the fact that I do.”

-• “This need does not make me weak; I am strong because I know I want love, and I know that I am a person who can be loved.”
+• “This need does not make me weak; I am strong because I know I need to want love, and I know that I am a person who can be loved.”

-• "I want love, and I trust I will find it with time."
+• "I need and want love, and I trust I will find it with time."

 • “One day, I will find someone who loves me for who I am."

-By reminding yourself of this often, even if you do not believe it now, you may soon come to believe your words and can continue to find the love you want.
+By reminding yourself of this often, even if you do not believe it now, you may soon be able to do so and believe your words, continuing to find the love you need and want.

 Try to find the root of the issue

 Do you feel unlovable, or do you believe love is a weakness?
 Is there something else holding you back?
-When you meet potential partners, are you being your authentic self, or are you more like an actor putting on a persona?
+When you meet potential partners, do you act as your authentic self, or are you more like an actor putting on a persona?

-Once you have accepted that your desire for love and connection is normal, examining the root of the problem may be helpful in moving forward.
-Your beliefs about yourself and love can impact your behavior and approach to situations and may need to be addressed.
+Once we have accepted that our want and need for love and connection is normal, examining the root of the problem may be helpful in moving forward.
+Your beliefs about yourself and the need for love can be impactful in shaping your behavior and approach to situations and may need to be addressed.

-Painful experiences like losing a loved one or childhood trauma can shape your thoughts and ideas.
-Working to uncover your underlying beliefs may help you make essential changes that can bring you the things you want for yourself, including love.
+Painful experiences like losing a loved one or childhood trauma can shape how you think and shape ideas.
+Working to uncover your underlying beliefs may help you make essential changes that can bring you the things you need for yourself, including love.
 Expressive writing through journaling has been scientifically proven to be mentally healthy, so it may help you to analyze your feelings through this method.

 If you are experiencing trauma, support is available.
 Please see our Get Help Now page for more resources.